History of British Airways: Landor livery and Speedwing

-In 1984, a new livery designed by Landor Associates updated the airline's look as it prepared for privatization.
+In 1984, a new livery designed by Landor Associates updated the airline's look as it prepared for privatisation.
 The Speedbird was changed to a red Speedwing arrow logo carried at the cheatline, just below the passenger windows, along the length of the fuselage.
-The "A" in Airways was now capitalized.
+The "A" in Airways was now capitalised.
 The company's crest was added to the tailfin, along with the motto "To Fly To Serve"; that specific element received criticism from domestic designers.
 June Fraser, president of the Chartered Society of Designers, wrote to The Times in protest, stating that "a barely distinguishable heraldic device perched incongruously above the remnants of the earlier instantly recognizable and appropriate solution" was an alarming development.

 A consonant look was applied to the Concorde, omitting the subsonic livery's blue belly.
 As with the prior Negus livery modified for the Concorde, the heat generated by supersonic flight required the fuselage to be painted in white.
 The Landor effort took eighteen months to complete at a cost of over US$1 million.
 The new branding was intended to demonstrate "professionalism and precision" while being "simple, distinctive, and dignified".